 I have over 25 years’ experience commissioning and editing pre-school novelty books, picture books, early readers, young fiction, and (pop-up) non-fiction at ABC, Dorling Kindersley and Random House Children’s Books in London.
-I currently edit for Five Quills, and have managed a number of freelance picture book and young fiction projects for publishers such as Penguin Random House, Tate and Thames & Hudson.
+I am currently the Editorial Director for Five Quills, and have managed a number of freelance picture book and young fiction projects for publishers such as Penguin Random House, Tate and Thames & Hudson.
 I have also edited and project managed books for several authors and illustrators who wanted create and launch their self-publish their dream picture books.

-I have had the privilege to work with esteemed authors and illustrators including Kes Gray, Garry Parsons, Nick Sharratt, Jane Clarke, James Brown, Paul Morton, Annemarie Anang, Natelle Quek, James Brown, Lizzie Finlay, Lindsey Gardiner, Kate Petty, Ben Blathwayt, Adrian Reynolds, Georgie Birkett, Sean Taylor, Jane Massey, Lizzie Finlay, Sara Fanelli, John Prater, Mary Murphy and many others.
+I have had the privilege to work with esteemed authors and illustrators including Kes Gray, Garry Parsons, Nick Sharratt, Jane Clarke, James Brown, Paul Morton, Annemarie Anang, Natelle Quek, James Brown, Lizzie Finlay, Lindsey Gardiner, Kate Petty, Ben Blathwayt, Adrian Reynolds, Georgie Birkett, Sean Taylor, Jane Massey, Sara Fanelli, John Prater, Mary Murphy and many others.

 Children’s Book Award, Booktrust Best Book for Babies, Dundee Children’s Book Award, Junior Aventis Prize for Science Books, and Royal Mail Book Awards.

 I teach picture book craft through online picture book webinar courses.

 My favourite job is crafting books with writers and illustrators and shaping stories.
 I have a talent for visualizing books and encouraging authors and illustrators to find the heart of their stories.
 I love collaborating with people who are passionate about their work and understand that creating a great book is a journey, an organic process that evolves over time.

 I am a published picture book author.